 To reassure someone means to take action or say things that alleviate their fears or uncertainties at that moment.
 It provides comfort and affirmation when they are feeling anxious or insecure.

-What do reassurance and assurance mean in love?
+What do reassurance and assurance mean in love and relationships?

 In the context of love and relationships: